Well-being

 • Connection with nature – spending more time outside, camping, or in wilderness environments.

-• Slowing down – which is sometimes called, “slow living,” is reducing a sense of urgency or busyness so you can make intentional choices and enjoy your life more.
+• Slowing down – sometimes called “slow living,” reduces a sense of urgency or busyness so you can make intentional choices and enjoy your life more.

-Living more simply is as individual as you are.
+Living more is as individual as you are.
 You can live with a mixture of some or all of these approaches.
-It’s often helpful to try different approaches out to see how you feel and what effect they have on your stress level.
-When you do this, it helps to identify which style or styles you want to integrate into your life that have a positive effect on your well-being.
+Trying different approaches to see how you feel and how they affect your stress level is often helpful.
+Doing this helps identify which style or styles you want to integrate into your life that positively affects your well-being.

 Why is Living More Simply Important?

-A lot of people choose to live more simply after they realize that no matter how much they buy things do not make them happy.
-They find a greater sense of well-being when they reduce the pressure on themselves and gain time to spend doing the things that bring them true joy.
-In fact, living simply can result in many positive things in life, including:
+Many people choose to live more simply after they realize that no matter how much they buy, things do not make them happy.
+They find a greater sense of well-being when they reduce the pressure on themselves and gain time to do things that bring them true joy.
+Living simply can result in many positive things in life, including:

 • feeling less stressed about money